mjt-books/python-book/chapters/chapter-1.md

 - Decide `device` once and pass it through your code.
 - Move models and data to the GPU once per step; avoid many tiny `.to("cuda")` calls in hot loops.
+- When debugging, add lightweight checks (like `print(tensor.device)`) so you can quickly see whether you accidentally left something on the CPU.
+- When you are timing code, remember that CUDA is asynchronous; call `torch.cuda.synchronize()` around critical regions if you need accurate wall-clock timings.

+A very common real-world workflow looks like this: you inherit a training script that “works on my laptop” but crawls on a shared GPU machine.
+The fixes are often not exotic—they’re things like moving all tensors and the model to the same `device`, checking that data loading is not stuck on a single slow CPU core, and verifying with a profiler that the GPU is actually busy instead of idling between small kernels.

 ### CuPy (NumPy-like GPU arrays)